Paper

 Textiles

-Where to Recycle: Most Household Collections or Household Waste Recycling Centres.
+Where to Recycle: Some Household Collections, Electrical Recycling Drop Off Points or Household Waste Recycling Centres.

 Food Waste

-Food waste that’s collected by itself is sent to an anaerobic digestion facility in either Holsworthy or Cannington.
-The material is broken down in a series of sealed, oxygen free tanks to produce methane, a gas used to generate electricity and digestate, a nutrient rich fertiliser used by local farmers.
+What happens: After collection, food waste is sent to an anaerobic digestion facility in either Holsworthy or Cannington.
+Plastic liners are removed and the remaining material is broken down in a series of sealed, oxygen free tanks in a process called anaerobic digestion.
+This process produces methane, (used to generate electricity) and digestate, a nutrient rich fertiliser used by local, Devon farmers.

-Where to Recycle: Some Garden Waste Collections or Household Waste Recycling Centres.
+here to Recycle: Optional Garden Waste Collections or Household Waste Recycling Centres.

-Garden waste that’s collected by itself is sent for processing at a Windrow composting facility.
+What happens: Garden waste is sent for processing at a windrow composting facility.
 This involves piling organic matter into long rows and turning it frequently to oxygenate and help with the decomposition.